faheemansari2357/Retail-Domain-Dashboard/README.md

 Implemented customer segmentation by observing customer demographics and customer preferences using R studio, SQL, and Python for preparing customer personality analysis.

 ## Data Source
-Customers Data: The primary dataset used for this analysis is the "db_dump" file, containing detailed information about the AtliQ hardware sales.
+Customers Data: The primary dataset used for this analysis is the "Online Retail.xlsx" file, containing detailed information about the Retail-Deriving Customer Value.

 ## Tools
 - Machine Learning